Marypearl/maryProjectClient/README.md

 # Project Phase 2

-1. Uploaded a bunch of job postings
+1. Uploaded a bunch of job postings on mongoDB database and displayed it on application screen with the link to appy on company website.
 2. When the user clicks on the job application link, it will directs to the job application on website
 3. Search implemented on job postings-> User can easily SEARCH the jobs with keywords.
+4. Craeted a form which user can enter details and the user data are stored on mongoDB database.
+5. When the user clisck on RESUME TEMPLATES it will populate the resume template with the user data entered.

 # Resume Intro Card